DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 "Mu... the colour is good, touching feels the same.
 They are exactly like that of angel."

-Both angels and elves belonged to foreign gods race.
+Both angels and elves belonged to sidhes race.
 So she wondered if that's the case then wouldn't the girl with elven skin and angel wings belong to the same race.
 But the answer was no.
 Reiren noticed a few other scents from this girl.